katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 # Adding a translation

 Material for MkDocs supports 50+ languages with the help of community contributions.
-Keeping all translations up-to-date is crucial, as new features or changes often require new translations.
-For us maintainers it's impossible to update all translations ourselfes (we just don't speak 50+ languages) and are greateful for our international community.
-If you would like to help us make Material for MkDocs even more international and have noticed a missing translation in your language or want to add a new one, you can submit your contribution by following this guide.
+Keeping all translations up-to-date requires lot of work, as new features or changes always need new translations.
+For us maintainers, it's impossible to update all translations ourselves (we just don't speak 50+ languages), therefore, we are grateful for our international supportive community.
+If you would like to help us make Material for MkDocs, even more, global and have noticed a missing translation in your language or want to add a new one, you can submit your contribution by following this guide.

 ## Before adding a translation